Helium-Labs/algorand-util/README.md

 // The function returns a grouped transaction that might be partially signed.
 // Any unsigned transactions can be signed elsewhere, e.g., in the frontend using WalletConnect. const groupSigningRequest: SignTxnRequest[] = await algoUtil.generateGroupTransactionSigningRequest(transactions, wallets)

+// Create a WalletConnectSigner, for signing transactions using the specified WalletConnect connector instance (connected wallet) with the 'sign' function const walletConnectSigner: Signer.WalletConnectSigner = new Signer.WalletConnectSigner(algoConnect, walletConnect.connector)
+// now we can use it to sign txns as is, or as an injected dependecy (e.g. into @gradian/arcminter) await walletConnectSigner.sign(txns)
 ```

 For more detailed usage, please refer to the documentation of individual utility functions and the provided examples.